mochi/mochikit/doc/rst/MochiKit/Base.rst

 update keys that weren't already set?
 Look no further than ``setdefault(dest, src[, ...])``.

+Want to return a mutable object, but don't want to suffer the consequences if the user mutates it?
+Just ``clone(it)`` and you'll get a copy-on-write clone.
+Cheaper than a copy!

 Need to extend an Array with another array?
 Or even an array-like object such as a ``NodeList`` or the special ``arguments`` object?
 Even if you need to skip the first few elements of the source array-like object, it's